 Dear Mr. Rivera,

-I missed the meeting due to the personal situation that took me across town.
-But I promise you this won’t happen again.
+I missed the meeting due to a personal situation that took me across town.
+But I promise you this won't happen again.

-I’ve sent an email with apologies to ABC, spoken with Mr. Walsh and Mr. Anderson personally.
+I've sent an email with apologies to ABC and spoken with Mr. Walsh and Mr. Anderson personally.
 They proposed to reschedule the presentation for Friday morning.

-If there is anything else that I can do to fix the situation and earn your trust back, please let me know.
+Please let me know if there is anything else I can do to fix the situation and earn your trust back.

 Example #3: Mass apology letter from customer service